magicDogg/Digits_Detector_in_PyTorch/README.md

-# YOLO_in_PyTorch_v3
+# Digits_Detector_in_PyTorch
-Implementation of YOLO Algorithm in practice of PyTorch library
+Implementation of Scale invariance version of Digits Detector in practice of using PyTorch library